kaby76/swigged.llvm/README.md

 # Swigged-LLVM

-This project is a [SWIG](http://swig.org)-generated C# wrapper API for LLVM-C. This code based upon [SharpLang](https://github.com/xen2/SharpLang), which is defunct.
+This project is a C# wrapper API for LLVM-C, generated using [SWIG](http://swig.org).
+This code based upon [SharpLang](https://github.com/xen2/SharpLang), which is defunct.
 The purpose of that project was to compile MS IL, and was abandoned when Microsoft open sourced much of the .NET runtime, including RyuJIT.
 But, SharpLang contained a SWIG-generated C# wrappar for LLVM-C, useful in it's own right.